Bubble velocities in local equilibrium from a pseudopotential: Introduction

 With this caveat in mind, in this article we focus on static solutions in LTE.
-To find these, in principle one has to solve the hydrodynamic equations together with the scalar equation of motion \cite{PhysRevD493854,Espinosa:2010hh}.
+To find these, in principle one has to solve the hydrodynamic equations together with the scalar equation of motion \cite{Ignatius:1993qn,Espinosa:2010hh}.
 As this method requires nontrivial computations, many studies simplify the analysis by modelling the thermal plasma with a parametrisation that allows eschewing the solution of the scalar equation of motion.
 With the scalar going to a constant away from the bubble wall, one can focus on these regions and use stress-energy conservation to impose matching constraints across the wall \cite{Espinosa:2010hh}.
 In the case of LTE, one has an additional constraint coming from entropy conservation \cite{Ai:2021kak}.
 If the stress-energy tensor of the plasma is known in both phases, the constraints are enough to calculate the fluid temperatures and velocities on both sides of the wall, together with the bubble wall velocity.
-Such method has been applied in Ref.~\cite{Ai:2021kak}, where the plasma is modelled with the so-called bag equation of state \cite{Chodos:1974je}; and in Ref.~\cite{Ai:2023see} using a more general parametrisation introduced in Refs.~\cite{Giese:2020rtr,Giese:2020znk}.
-The popular bag model treats the plasma in each phase as an ideal gas with constant effective degrees of freedom and a fixed vacuum energy difference, allowing for an analytic treatment of the hydrodynamic matching conditions \cite{PhysRevD493854,Espinosa:2010hh}.
+Initially, the method relying on the entropy constraint was applied using simplifying assumptions on the equation of state.
+In Ref.~\cite{Ai:2021kak} the plasma was modelled with the so-called bag equation of state \cite{Chodos:1974je}, while Ref.~\cite{Ai:2023see} used a more general parametrisation introduced in Refs.~\cite{Giese:2020rtr,Giese:2020znk}.
+More recently, the {\tt WallGo code} \cite{Ekstedt:2024fyq} implemented the LTE calculation with entropy matching for arbitrary models in the case of deflagration and hybrids.
+The popular bag model treats the plasma in each phase as an ideal gas with constant effective degrees of freedom and a fixed vacuum energy difference, allowing for an analytic treatment of the hydrodynamic matching conditions \cite{Ignatius:1993qn,Espinosa:2010hh}.
 While it captures the key thermodynamic features of the phase transition, such as the latent heat and the pressure jump across the wall, it neglects effects from mass scales other than the temperature, which can lead to quantitative differences in the predicted wall velocity.
-Even when using more general parametrisations as in Refs.~\cite{Ai:2023see,Giese:2020rtr,Giese:2020znk}, an issue remains: once the parametrisation is matched to the underlying microscopical physical model---which can be done in terms of the effective potential at finite temperature---the parameters are not constant but background- and temperature-dependent.
+Even when using more general parametrisations as in Refs.~\cite{Ai:2023see,Giese:2020rtr,Giese:2020znk}, an issue remains: once the parametrisation is matched to the underlying microscopical physical model --- which can be done in terms of the effective potential at finite temperature --- the parameters are not constant but background- and temperature-dependent.
 Hence, a consistent description for a particular particle physics model requires making sure that the chosen parameters are consistent with the solutions of the matching equations.
+The previous caveats do not apply to calculations formulated directly in terms of thermodynamic quantities obtained from the effective potential, allowing for a description based on a general equation of state, as realised for instance in {\tt WallGo}.